Skip to main content

 Interactions of meloxicam with other pet meds

-Other pet meds interact with meloxicam, so tell the veterinarian about other medications, supplements, and vitamins the cat is receiving.
+Other pet meds can interact with meloxicam, so tell the veterinarian about any other medications, supplements, or vitamins the cat is receiving.
 A veterinarian is less likely to use meloxicam if the cat is taking certain types of drugs, such as:

 Meloxicam dosage for cats

-The recommended meloxicam dosage for cats is 0.3 mg/kg, and it is given as a single injection beneath the skin before surgery.
-Additional doses of meloxicam or other NSAIDs should not be used for pain control after surgery.
+The FDA-recommended meloxicam dosage for cats is 0.3 mg/kg, administered as a single subcutaneous injection before surgery.
+The FDA advises that additional doses of meloxicam or other NSAIDs should not be used for pain control after surgery.

 Can cats overdose on meloxicam?